hammal/cbadc/docs/source/index.rst

 * :doc:`control-bounded_converters` which gives a detailed documentation of the included classes and structure of the package as well as describing the control-bounded conversion concepts.
-* :doc:`examples` which provides plenty of code examples demonstrating the main functionality of the package.
+* :doc:`tutorials/tutorials` which provides plenty of code examples demonstrating the main functionality of the package.
 * something with transfer functions and analytical...

 Installation